billythekidz/roblox-camping-survival-game/README.md

 The game was developed by following the [**Camping Survival Game**](https://www.udemy.com/course/robloxadvancedcodingcourse/) course on Udemy.

+This project showcases my ability to quickly adapt to new platforms, learn independently, and apply new skills in a practical setting.

+## Play the Game

+You can try the prototype here: [**Play on Roblox**](https://create.roblox.com/dashboard/creations/experiences/8798985738/overview)

 ## Learning Journey

 Transitioning from Unity to Roblox introduced many new concepts.
 I documented my learning process, focusing on active research and experimentation to understand a wide range of topics, including: